CoEDL/elpis/docs/wiki/development_environment.md

 }
 ```

-This will enable the python extension, debugging, linting and unit testing facilities.
+This will enable the Dockerpython extension, debugging, linting and unit testing facilities.

 ### 6.2 Run Config